- Code ENVS6218

 3. Demonstrate advanced capacity to select appropriate data collection methodology, design appropriate sampling strategies and communicate synthesised findings about ecosystem patterns, processes and resource management impacts to a range of audiences

 There are additional field trip fees of approximately $400 applicable to participation in this course (payment to ANU Science Shop).

 As required please contact the Fenner School of Environment & Society at firstname.lastname@example.org to request a permission code to enrol in this course

 Indicative Assessment1.
 Field Learning Journal including reflections on at least two scientific papers (30%) [LO 1,2,3]

 3. Quiz based on required reading (30%) [LO 2,3]

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-WorkloadA total of 130 hours, including: an intensive 5-day (40 hour) field component at the ANU Kioloa Coastal Campus during the September teaching break (3-14 September 2018; at least three all day field trips returning to the ANU campus each evening during the first week (24 hours),and introductory lectures and group presentations during the first week (12 hours).
+WorkloadA total of 130 hours, including: an intensive 5-day (40 hour) field component at the ANU Kioloa Coastal Campus during the September teaching break; at least three all day field trips returning to the ANU campus each evening during the first week (24 hours),and introductory lectures and group presentations during the first week (12 hours).
 Plus up to 54 hours of self-study.